International Politics I

 All about the course

-In your second year, you take three core modules focused on developing your understanding security in global politics.
+In your second year, you take three core modules focused on developing your understanding of security in global politics.
 You will also choose three options from a range of choices so you can develop your interests and explore new topics.

 This module introduces you to key political concepts and ideologies and uses them in the study of international politics and the history of international relations.
 Concepts such as state, power, politics, nation, sovereignty and rights; and ideologies such as conservatism and liberalism; are used in everyday speech.
 They are complex ideas with contested meanings, yet central to analysis in politics and international relations.
 The module examines these ideas and applies them to significant developments in international politics such as the attempts to construct lasting arrangements for peace in the wake of major conflicts.